Facts, Prevention, and Relief for Tennessee Allergies in 2023

 In the Clarksville, Nashville, Murfreesboro, and Cookeville areas, spring allergies will include hickory, willow, oak, maple, mulberry, poplar, and ash tree pollen.
 In summer, ryegrass and Bermuda, timothy, orchard, and fescue grass pollen are the main issues.
 In fall, ragweed and sagebrush cause the most problems.

-For the Chattanooga, Knoxville, and Kingsport areas, spring allergies will bring oak, hickory, birch, maple, cedar, and walnut tree pollen.
+For the Chattanooga, Knoxville, Kingsport, and Great Smoky Mountains National Park areas, spring allergies will bring oak, hickory, birch, maple, cedar, and walnut tree pollen.
 Summer brings Bermuda, bent, timothy, and sweet vernal grass pollen.
 Fall finishes up allergy season with ragweed and wormwood pollen.

 Testing and Diagnosis